Unity-Technologies/unity-cache-server/README.md

     -m, --monitor-parent-process <n>  Monitor a parent process and exit if it dies --dump-config                     Write the active configuration to the console --save-config [path]              Write the active configuration to the specified file and exit.
 Defaults to ./default.yml
-    --NODE_CONFIG_DIR=[path]          Specify the directory to search for config files.
+    --NODE_CONFIG_DIR=<path>          Specify the directory to search for config files.
 This is equivalent to setting the NODE_CONFIG_DIR environment variable.
 Without this option, the built-in configuration is used.
-With this option the default is to look in the current directory for config files.
     -h, --help                        output usage information
 ```
 ## Configuration files